Darryn Binder

-Darryn Binder (born 21 January 1998) is a South African professional motorcycle racer set to compete in the 2023 Moto2 World Championship for Liqui Moly Husqvarna Intact GP.
+Darryn Binder (born 21 January 1998) is a South African professional motorcycle racer currently competing in the 2025 Moto2 World Championship for Italjet Gresini Moto2.

 Career

 Binder was born in Potchefstroom, South Africa.
 His older brother, Brad Binder, is also a professional motorcycle racer, and competed alongside Darryn in Moto3 in both 2015 and 2016.
-Binder achieved his best result with first place during this.

-In 2022, he moved up into MotoGP with WithU Yamaha RNF MotoGP Team, alongside Andrea Dovizioso.
+In 2022, Binder moved up into MotoGP with WithU Yamaha RNF MotoGP Team, alongside Andrea Dovizioso.

 Following the 2022 Australian motorcycle Grand Prix, Binder announced that he would race in the 2023 Moto2 World Championship for Liqui Moly Husqvarna Intact GP alongside Lukas Tulovic as Binder was unable to secure a seat in MotoGP for 2023.

+Binder continued to race with Liqui Moly Husqvarna Intact GP in the 2024 Moto2 season.